16 April 2012

 Kay was a director of Halifax from 1996-2000 and said that, early in his tenure, the board was asked to rubber stamp a proposal (presumably from chief executive Mike Blackburn or co-director James Crosby) that the bank should start running its treasury operation as a separate profit centre.
 Kay was sceptical and asked his fellow Halifax directors including its then chairman, former 3i venture capitalist Jon Foulds, whether they believed that trading in complex securities could, in aggregate, be profitable.

 He was eager to know where the profits came from — or whether what was being proposed was just a zero sum game.
 No convincing answers were forthcoming.
 But even to question whether a mortgage bank’s treasury department should engage in casino finance was considered heretical at the time and Kay was duly sent off “to be re-educated” by a bunch of traders.
-Happily they failed to convince him of the ‘error’ of his ways.
+Happily they failed to convince him of the ‘error’ of his ways — he says he “didn’t feel any the wiser about where the profits were coming from”.

 Kay stepped from the Halifax board 12 years ago, eight years before the bank, by then known as HBOS crashed and burned as a result of massive governance failures and endemic malpractices and … treating its treasury operation as a profit centre … in September 2008.